You Me at Six: VI (2018–2020)

 Within a week of Night People releasing, You Me at Six had no management and found themselves stuck in private legal battles.
 Despite initial enthusiasm for the album and its success, by August 2017 the band has expressed disdain for the album.
 Following on from these mixed reviews for Night People, You Me at Six released their sixth album, VI, on 5 October 2018 to much more positive reviews.
 The album debuted and peaked at number six on the UK album charts.

 Following the 2019–20 Australian Bushfires, You Me at Six released a charity single Our House (The Mess We Made), raising money for the WIRES foundation.
 Franceschi described the single as a standalone song and the dance track doesn't reflect the sound that the band is heading in.

 Suckapunch (2021–2022)

 The band released their seventh studio album Suckapunch on 15 January 2021.
 Debuting at number one on the UK album charts, it was the band's second number one album.
 The album spawned the singles "Makemefeelalive", "Beautiful Way", "Suckapunch" and "Adrenaline".

-Truth Decay and break-up (2023–2025)
+Truth Decay, The Final Nights of Six, and break-up (2023–2025)

-The band's eighth and final studio album Truth Decay was released on 10 February 2023.
+The band's eighth and final studio album, Truth Decay, was released on 10 February 2023.

-On 18 August 2023, the band released their seventh EP Live from Alexandra Palace.
+On 18 August 2023, the band released their seventh EP, Live from Alexandra Palace.

-On 31 January 2024, You Me at Six announced that they would be embarking on a farewell tour in 2024 in celebration of their 20th anniversary.
-This was the band's last tour, followed by their break up in 2025.
+On 31 January 2024, You Me at Six announced a farewell tour titled The Final Nights of Six, scheduled to begin in 2024 and conclude in 2025.
+The tour was organised in celebration of the band’s 20th anniversary and served as their final series of live performances prior to their disbandment in 2025.

 Musical style

 You Me at Six's musical style has been described as pop-punk, alternative rock, pop rock, post-hardcore, emo pop, and screamo.
+Kerrang! categorized them as a "Myspace band" due to their popularity on Myspace early in their career, despite stylistic disimilarities with other bands the publication associated with the term, such as Suicide Silence and Job for a Cowboy.